 Zainab Khan, homemaker, Louisiana, US (originally from Aligarh)

-The significance of August 15th cannot be expressed in words.
+I'm signing of with this couplet of the revolutionary poet Akbar Allahabadi which beautifully expresses the feelings of an Indian Muslim-The significance of August 15th cannot be expressed in words.
 The feeling of being the citizen of a free country is enormous.

 I remember celebrating it with lots of fun in school.
 I used to prepare a speech to be delivered during the school assembly.
 We looked forward to the parades, and scout and guide camps associated with the day.